Connect multiple schools in a network

 Deleted items such as classes, lessons, and resources can be recovered from the Trash can.
 You have up to 30 days to restore items before they are permanently deleted.

-We provide a wide range of account types such as full administrator, partial administrator, instructor, learner, monitor, teaching assistant, parent, and manager.
-You can choose the prefered way of creating accounts such as using a form, bulk import, self-enrollment, email invitations, SIS synchronization, LDAP synchronization, or API. export.
+We provide a wide range of account types such as super admin, administrator, partial administrator, teacher, student, monitor, teaching assistant, and parent.
+You can choose the prefered way of creating accounts such as using a form, bulk import, self-enrollment, email invitations, SIS synchronization, LDAP synchronization, or API export.

 Teachers are having fun creating interesting lessons and there is less time-consuming admin to do, such as photocopying, and grading.
 Records are centrally managed, resulting in no more records being misplaced.Andrew P. McDouall, Director, Language Center, The Hochschule Furtwangen University